 Break any of these rules sooner than say anything outright barbarous.

 So in summary, Orwellian prose is that which is short, simple and crucially, understandable.
+And if you’re looking for a simple and effective method of how to write prose, here it is.

 The stained glass window